-Factory resetting wipes all the data on Android phone, tablets.
-There are many reasons for deleting user data.
-After the purchase when you log-in to your device it’s better reset it.
-Apart from that, if your device gives some unexpected, unusual errors, before selling or it unusual slowdown it’s better factory resetting.
-After that you will receive a fresh device without any customizations and application data and even a Google account log-in information will be wiped out.
+Factory reset, wipes all the data on Android phone, tablets.
+There are many reasons to delete user data.
+When you are log-in to your device for the first time, it’s better to reset it.
+Apart from that, if your device gives some unexpected and unusual errors, before selling the device or if it slows down, it’s the better factory reset android tablet or phone.
+After that, you will receive a fresh device without any customizations.
+All the user application data and Google account log-in information will be wiped out.

-However if you have already enabled Android automatic sync with Google account, after re-logging most of the data automatically restore.
+However, if you have already enabled Android automatic sync with Google account, after re-logging most of the data automatically restore.
 There are mainly two ways to reset Android devices.
-They are using phone/tablet settings, custom or stock recovery.
-In order to use custom recovery base method, your device should root and install a CWM, TWRP or any other custom recovery.
-However if your device has a stock recovery, you can use it without rooting.
-In this post, I’m going to follow all the methods.
+They are using phone/tablet settings or custom/stock recovery.
+To use a custom recovery base method, your device should root and install a CWM, TWRP, or any other custom recovery.
+However, if your device has a stock recovery, you can use it without rooting.
+In this post, I’m going to show all of these methods.
 User can select either one option.
 There is no best method.

 This Android factory reset will not touch your internal memory or external memory card.
-Moreover your games additional files on the external memory not change.
-If you need to protect your SMS, call logs it’s better backup them.
-Otherwise you will lose them.
+Moreover, downloaded games additional files on the external memory not change.
+If you need to keep your SMS, call logs, it’s better to backup them.
+Otherwise, you will lose them.
 You can follow my Titanium Backup tutorial.
 If you don’t have the root permission, you can use this SMS, call logs backup tutorial.

 How to factory reset Android phone, tablet with Settings option.

 - Tap “Factory Reset”.

 - Then confirm the action by tapping “Reset Everything”.

 - In some devices, it shows the progress.